deeexcee-io/LOI-Bins/README.md

 1. [Python Port Forward](#port-forward-example)
 2. [Python Interpreter in Memory](#python-interpreter-example)

+## Set the Scene

+Lets say you have command execution on a host, your going to want to run a command to return a reverse shell.
+I would normally for something like powershell -c "......."

+Now with this aproach we have AMSI and Defender/AV.
+Assuming our victim can reach out over SMB, it is possible to copy files and execute or just execute an .exe straight from the share.

+This approach does that but what we can do is call the .exe of our programming language of choice and also pass it a script, both of which are stored on our attacker controlled SMB share.
+Defender still scans the scripts but by utilising **Go, Java, PHP etc** we have more flexibility to bypass static signatures.

+You can then also utilise these programming languages to carry out post exploitation in weird and wonderful ways.

 ## <a name="Go"></a>The process is extremely simple - Example with Go